tonyandrewmeyer/juju-docs/sdk/how-to-guides/manage-storage.md

 > Examples: [MySQL handling cluster management](https://github.com/canonical/mysql-k8s-operator/blob/4c575b478b7ae2a28b09dde9cade2d3370dd4db6/src/charm.py#L823), [MongoDB updating the set before storage is removed](https://github.com/canonical/mongodb-operator/blob/b33d036173f47c68823e08a9f03189dc534d38dc/src/charm.py#L596)

 <a href="#heading--request-additional-storage"><h2 id="heading--request-additional-storage">Request additional storage</h2></a>

+[note type=information status="Machine charms only"]
+Juju only supports adding multiple instances of the same storage volume on machine charms.
+Kubernetes charms may only have a single instance of each volume.
+[/note]

 If the charm needs additional units of a storage, it can request that with the `storages.request` method.
 The storage must be defined in the metadata as allowing multiple, for